phoreproject/meta/README.md

 # Phore Meta

 This is the project management repo for Phore.
-You can use this repo to find volunteer opportunities or to request fundings for your Ellaism-related project.
+You can use this repo to find volunteer opportunities or to request fundings for your Phore-related project.

 ## Github Organization Rules